HomeArticlesHow ToCalculate Probability

 P(event) = Favorable Outcomes / Total Possible Outcomes

 The result is always a number between 0 and 1.
-A probability of 0 means the event cannot happen; a probability of 1 means it is certain.
-Most real-world probabilities fall somewhere in between, and are usually expressed as a percentage or a simplified fraction.
+A probability of 0 means the event can't happen; a probability of 1 means it's certain.
+Most real-world probabilities land somewhere in between, usually expressed as a percentage or a simplified fraction.

-This formula assumes every outcome in the sample space is equally likely — true for a fair coin, a fair die, or a well-shuffled deck, but not necessarily true for real-world events like weather or sports outcomes, which require statistical modeling rather than simple counting.
+This formula assumes every outcome in the sample space is equally likely, true for a fair coin, a fair die, or a well-shuffled deck, but not necessarily true for real-world events like weather or sports outcomes, which need statistical modeling rather than simple counting.

 Step 2: Calculate Simple Single-Event Probability